 Turkish-made UAVs transferred to the 383rd regiment of remotely controlled aircraft of the Armed Forces, located at the base of the fighter regiment in Starokonstantinov, Khmelnytsky region.

-However, almost immediately, in March 2019, the freshly acquired Bayraktar TB2 set off were transferred to the Donbass.
-They were stationed in the Dokuchaevsk area, where the 35th separate naval infantry brigade operated.
-At the same time, 50 Ukrainian servicemen completed a special course on the management of Bayraktar in Turkey.
-Thus, Kiev tried to increase the shock capabilities of the AFU operational grouping, equipping the army with the latest shock drones.
+However, almost immediately, in March 2019, the newly acquired Bayraktar TB2s were transferred to Donbass.
+They were deployed in the Dokuchaevsk area, where the 35th separate marine brigade of the Armed Forces of Ukraine operated.
+At the same time, 50 Ukrainian servicemen completed a special course on managing Bayraktars in Turkey.
+Thus, Kiev tried to increase the strike capabilities of the operational group of the Armed Forces of Ukraine, equipping the army with the latest strike drones.

 Problems and obstacles for the use of UAVs in the Donbass

-However, a number of Ukrainian experts immediately expressed doubts that the Bayraktars would be able to have any serious impact on the course of events in the event of the resumption of large-scale hostilities in the Donbass.
-Among the shortcomings of the Turkish UAV, a small combat load was listed, the ability to act only against poorly protected objects, and vulnerability to enemy radar systems.
+However, a number of Ukrainian experts immediately expressed doubts that the Bayraktars could have any serious impact on the course of events in the event of a resumption of large-scale hostilities in the Donbas.
+Among the disadvantages of the Turkish UAV were listed: low combat load, the ability to act only against poorly protected objects, vulnerability to enemy radar systems.